Eben60/ShareAdd.jl/docs/src/index.md

 # ShareAdd.jl

+This Julia package is intended for interactive use, and it's aim is to help you in reducing clutter in your main shared environment, and thus avoid package incompatibility problems.
+It exports two macros: `@usingany` and `@usingtmp`, envisioned for two different workflows.
+The package also exports several [utility functions](@ref "Exported functions").

+## @usingany macro

-This Julia package is intended for interactive use.
-It exports the macro `@usingany`: This macro makes package(s) available, if they are not already, and loads them with `using` keyword.
+This macro makes package(s) available, if they are not already, and loads them with `using` keyword.

 - If a package is available in an environment in LOAD_PATH, that's OK.
 - If a package is available in a [shared environment](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), this environment will be pushed into LOAD_PATH.